Classes - 2025

 Learn the medicinal and botanical characteristics of the plants growing here.
 We will discuss ways to gather and prepare them as medicine, clinical uses, as well as just appreciating their place in the ecosystem.

-with Abby Artemesia
+with Abby Artemisia

 Learn the plants of this transition time into Autumn and also this time of transition in our world, when being able to identify the herbs that grow around us every day is vital.
 Abby will give you some basic introductory botany tips for identification, along with sustainable harvest and processing tips.
 This will demystify the often but unnecessary complications of learning Botany and even make it fun!
 Bring your field guides!